 It’s also a short book, around one hundred and twenty pages.
 The content is fabulous, and the way that Noliwe has written is simple and powerful.
 The anecdotes help with that, and she effectively argues that black hair’s powerful political nature has been used.
 One of the things she talks about is the binary of good and bad hair that has benefited white and light-skinned women.

-I love her message and her writing in this book, as well as what she covers generally.
+I love her message, her writing in this book, and what she covers generally.
 She talks about so much.
-She talks about afros, hot combs, black pride, which has an entire chapter on beauty, race, and black pride, where she talks about racial ideologies and early.
-Her book is or has been a bit difficult to find, and there are some other books that I have enjoyed, such as Maxine Leeds Craig’s 80 beauty queen.
-So if you’re interested in the history of the beauty industry, beauty culture, then pick it.
+She talks about afros, hot combs, and black pride, which has an entire chapter on beauty, race, and black pride, where she talks about racial ideologies and early.

 Author: Noliwe M. Rooks